egoreta/egoreta.github.io/_pages/cv.md

 Education
 ======
-* B.S.E. in Computer Engineering, University of Michigan - Ann Arbor, 2026
+* BSE in Computer Engineering, University of Michigan - Ann Arbor, 2026